Mexico Visa Photo Maker

 What is the exact Mexico visa picture size?

-The Instituto Nacional de Migración (INM) standard is 3.1x3.9 cm (31x39 mm), also known as 'tamaño infantil'.
-However, some international Mexican Consulates may accept or request standard 2x2 inch photos.
-Always confirm with the specific consulate processing your application.
+The Instituto Nacional de Migración (INM) standard is 3.1x3.9 cm (31x39 mm), also known as tamaño infantil.
+At 300 DPI that equals 366 × 461 pixels, and it measures 1.22 × 1.54 inches.
+Some international Mexican Consulates may accept or request standard 2x2 inch photos, so always confirm with the specific consulate processing your application.

 Can I wear earrings for my Mexican visa photo?